Spray (liquid drop): Fuel sprays

-Sprays of hydrocarbon liquids (fossil fuels) are among the most economically significant applications of sprays.
+Sprays of hydrocarbon liquids are among the most economically significant applications of sprays.
 Examples include fuel injectors for gasoline and diesel engines, atomizers for jet engines (gas turbines), atomizers for injecting heavy fuel oil into combustion air in steam boiler injectors, and rocket engine injectors.
 Drop size is critical because the large surface area of a finely atomized spray enhances fuel evaporation rate.
 Dispersion of the fuel into the combustion air is critical to maximize the efficiency of these systems and minimize emissions of pollutants (soot, NOx, CO).

 Electrical power generation

 Limestone slurry is sprayed with single fluid spray nozzles to control acid gas emissions especially sulfur dioxide (SO2) emissions from coal-fired power plants with liquid scrubbers.
 Calcium hydroxide (lime) is atomized into a spray dryer absorber to remove acid gases (SO2 and HCl) from coal-fired power plants.
 Water is sprayed to remove particulate solids using a spray tower or a cyclonic spray scrubber Cooling towers use spray nozzles to distribute water.